wewantthefunk/viper-mf/README.md

 * The converted Python file name is the PROGRAM-ID of the COBOL with a .py extension.

 * File access is accomplished by assigning environment variables.
 The environment variable name is the ASSIGN value, which is the DD statement in a JCL script.
-If the environment variable is not assigned, a file status of 35 is assigned to the field designated.
-If the environment variable is set, but the file does not exist, a file status of 35 is assigned to the field designated.
+If the environment variable is not assigned, a file status of 35 is assigned to the file status field designated.
+If the environment variable is set, but the file does not exist, a file status of 35 is assigned to the file status field designated.

 * CALL statements call out to other converted Python modules, and any variables in USING clause are treated as byref.
 The return value from these variables are assigned upon return from the called module.
 A psuedo memory management passing feature is used to simulate the DFHCOMMAREA.